You have an attractive, feature rich website. Yet you wait and wonder – ‘Why isn’t there an obvious improvement in business and traffic?’

 “A specific no-no would be too much text clutter in the same section of the website.
 Visitors today tend to skim through the website’s content rather than slowly navigate as you’d imagine.
-Make sure you precisely focus on the key message you’d like to put across and try to use images or short phrases that would highlight it clearly,” advises David Kosmayer, CEO of Bookmark.
+When designing a website, make sure you precisely focus on the key message you’d like to put across and try to use images or short phrases that would highlight it clearly,” advises David Kosmayer, CEO of Bookmark.

 Make important elements BIGGER or bolder.
-A strong hierarchy leads the user’s eye through a visual and logical progression.
+A strong hierarchy in website design leads the user’s eye through a visual and logical progression.
 A weak one offers no guidance.

-Whitespace or breathing space is one of the most important considerations for a great web layout.
-It aids in increasing emphasis, reducing clutter and providing a rest to the eye between the various elements on the screen.
-In order to guide users to focus on the important, take down all the unnecessary distractions off the screen, .
+Whitespace or breathing space is one of the most important considerations in designing a website.
+Adding it is as simple as hitting enter and adding margin and padding.
+It aids in increasing emphasis, reducing clutter, and providing a rest to the eye between the various elements on the screen.
+In logically prompts users to focus on the important, by taking away the unnecessary distractions off the screen.